maarten-k/snakestage/README.md

 # Snakestage
-Using a snakemake pipeline taking staging file into account (based on GFAL2 and SLURM)
+Using a snakemake pipeline taking staging file into account (based on DCache API  and SLURM)

 Install with: